-1. Universities: institutions listed in paragraphs 1 to 9 of section 1 of the Act respecting educational institutions at the university level.
+1. Universities: institutions listed in paragraphs 1 to 9 and 12 of section 1 of the Act respecting educational institutions at the university level.
 Paragraph 10 of section 1 could also be considered on a case-by-case basis ;

 2. College-level institutions: institutions that fall into one of the subcategories below:

 - public institutions established under the General and vocational colleges act by letters patent published in the Gazette officielle du Québec;

 - public institutions created by law or which are, by law, under the jurisdiction of a ministry other than the Ministère de l’Enseignement supérieur and which can award college diplomas in accordance with the College education regulations ;

 - private institutions that have been holding a permit from at least 3 years to offer college-level instructional services in accordance with the Act respecting private education and that offer at least one program leading to a diploma of college studies that is approved for purposes of subsidies under section 77 of this Act.
 These institutions must demonstrate a level of organization and support that allows them to conduct research activities in an adequate and sustainable manner.
 They must also agree to manage the amounts granted separately from any other financial account and to allow the Ministère de l’Enseignement supérieur to transmit to the FRQ the reports and information it holds concerning their financial health;

 3. Health network institutions : institutions in the Québec health and social services network that are considered “public institutions” under the Act respecting health services and social services and fall into one of the subcategories below:

 - unamalgamated institutions listed in Section 8 of the Act to modify the organization and governance of the health and social services network, in particular by abolishing the regional agencies;